Time to wake up, smell the coffee and reduce our plastic waste – here are our favourite tried and tested non-disposable coffee cups.

 Best collapsible cup

 Best bits: Folds down to conveniently fit inside any bag

 This contemporary style of coffee cup solves any storage dilemmas as it conveniently pops up and down to fit inside your bag when not in use.
 Made from food-safe silicone (which admittedly takes a bit of getting used to in your hand), it comes with a plastic lid and sleeve that all fold inside each other as if by magic.
 Ideal for the coffee-drinking commuter who seeks a light cup when on the go.

-Frank Green SmartCup (12oz)
+Frank Green SmartCup

-Best bits: Leakproof button releases drink then seals tight
+Best bits: Leakproof button releases drink, then seals tight

 Not just a pretty face, the SmartCup has been cleverly engineered to avoid any leakage from the 'lip' section, where we found most leaks stemmed when testing the cups.
 To drink, simply push down the release button, sip away, then push the button back down for an airtight seal.
-The range from Frank Green comes in various sizes; we also tested their larger flask version, which was brilliant for all-day use.
-Available in a range of colours, these lightweight cups are fun as well as functional.
+The range from Frank Green comes in various sizes; we also tested the larger flask version, which was brilliant for all-day use.
+Available in a range of customisable colours, these lightweight cups are fun as well as functional.